emlala/emmiagata/notes.md

 The program would have a simple input of a word (in either spelling).

 The output would include:
-* percentages of UK and US spelling
+* percentages of the word in UK and US spelling
 * a list of articles that have mixed spelling of the word